SophiaClifton/ROS2_Gyro_Simulator/README.md

 # ROS2 Publisher and Subscriber Project

-This repository contains a ROS2 project in which a Python publisher node and a C++ subscriber node communicate between each other.
-The publisher node asks the user for coordinates and publishes them to a topic.
-The subscriber node listens to that topic, receives the coordinates, and then prints them.
+This repository contains a ROS2 project in which a Python publisher node -> simulating a gyroscope, and a C++ subscriber node -> simulating an altitude controller, communicate between each other.
+The publishing node will publish random data simulating a gyroscope's data every 10 seconds, which will in turn be received by the simulated altitude controller.

 ### Prerequisites
 - ROS2 Humble